MakerBogans/EurekaProbe/README.md

 Operation of the probe uses Klicky based macros to ensure the probe correctly attaches from the dock before probing the bed.

+## Assembly
+- Solder microswitch to one of the PCBs
+- Solder JST header to the other PCB
+- Solder STMSO nuts to both PCBs
+- Screw countersunk magents to PCBs via STMSO nuts with Torx screws.
+Ensure you have mixed polarity across the pairs
+- Attach toolhead PCB to carriage via M3x5 low profile bolts into heat inserts
+- Attach probe PCB to probe housing via M3x5 low profile bolts into heat inserts

 ## BOM
 - 2	* EurekaProbe PCB